Fun game: Count how many times I use the word "reality" in this post.

 The table also serves further significance: according to my professor, sitting down at the dinner table to eat together represents stillness and the preservation of eternity, a small slice of time compressed into a single moment and a single stage.
 It is within this space that a family or a group of strangers creates life, creates reality, creates meaning.

 But I think the most interesting part of metaphysics is its fundamental purpose of being the intersection of philosophy and science.
 While a very significant part of our reality is composed of things derived from scientific exploration of the five senses (optical, olfactory, auditory, gustatory, tactile)(I had to google the scientific word for "taste"), it is largely arguable that our reality is only what we are able to mentally construct.
-It's also interesting that we consider some realities "wrong" (AKA mental illness).
+It's also interesting that we consider some realities "wrong" (like mental illness).
 But I think that opens an entirely new can of worms.

 We should understand that reality is an ever-shifting entity that relies entirely on perception, something that we are continuously working to sort out, which is a bit counterintuitive, consider it is usually used as a gold standard of fact.
 But in reality (ha), it is dangerously impressionistic, a wary reminder that our world is rarely as simple as we think.